 Sorcha Shanahan and Gemma Walker-Farren are ‘MakeyUppers’, an original comedy storytelling act.
 They use their skills as performers, facilitators and theatre makers to create dynamic and involving storytelling.
 They aim to engage their audiences in experiences that are multi-layered, highly enjoyable and beautifully simple.

 The ‘MakeyUppers’ work is hugely diverse and ever changing but always rooted in a mutual desire to create meaningful work through play.
+They are 'Serious Eejits'.

 They perform multi-disciplinary, high-energy, comedy shows as well as interactive, intergenerational storytelling workshops, a range of walkabout characters and bespoke workshop/performance packages for community and corporate events.
 For more information see our For Hire section or Contact Us.